go-pg/docs/docs/queries.md

+---
+template: main.html
+---

 # Queries

 ## Placeholders

 go-pg recognizes `?` in queries as placeholders and replaces them with parameters when queries are executed. `?` can be escaped with backslash.
 Parameters are escaped before replacing according to PostgreSQL rules.
 Specifically:

 - all parameters are properly quoted against SQL injections;
 - null byte is removed;